 A few things to understand about marijuana

-As of January 1, 2020, a positive pre-employment or random test for marijuana in Illinois merely confirms off-duty legal behavior.
+In states with restrictions on pre-employment drug testing for marijuana, a positive pre-employment test for marijuana merely confirms off-duty legal behavior.

 THC, the active ingredient in marijuana thought to be responsible for its psychoactive effects, can be detected in urine for days or even weeks after use.
 In hair drug testing, the detection window is even longer.